Día de los Muertos in the Mazatlán Centro Historico!

 At about 8pm wildly costumed crowds begin a festive parade (Callejoneada) through the Centro Historico.
 Full skeletons (catrinas) are a common sight, and skull facial makeup is very much the look, especially for the ladies.

-In 2016 over 200 artists performed as part of the Mazatlan Day of the Dead celebrations, and revelers in the Centro Historico enjoyed donkey carts loaded with kegs of free beer, as well as the many galleries and other businesses that stayed open and invited strollers to enjoy their Day of the Dead shrines.
+In 2017 hundreds of artists performed as part of the Mazatlan Day of the Dead celebrations, with Pedro Infante projected on walss throughout the Centro Historico.
+Revelers enjoyed kegs of beer and the many galleries and other businesses that stayed open and invited strollers to enjoy their Day of the Dead shrines.

 Where do the dead go in pre-Columbian Aztec theology - and who looks after them in the underworld?